codemagic-ci-cd/codemagic-docs/content/partials/environment-variable-groups.md

 To access a variable, add the `$` symbol in front of its name.

 {{<notebox>}}
-**Tip**: If the group of variables is reusable among various applications, they can be defined in Global variables and secrets in Team settings for easier access.
+**Tip**: If the group of variables is reusable among various applications, they can be defined in **Team settings > Global variables and secrets** for easier access.
 {{</notebox>}}

 ## Environment variable precedence